Cody Bellinger Player Props: Cubs vs. Phillies

 Cody Bellinger At The Plate

-- Bellinger has 11 doubles, a triple, seven home runs and 16 walks while hitting .260.
+- Bellinger has 11 doubles, a triple, seven home runs and 16 walks while batting .260.

+- Bellinger enters this game on a four-game hitting streak.
+In his last outings, he's hitting .313.

-- Looking at the 46 games he has played this season, he's hit a home run in seven of them (15.2%), and in 3.6% of his trips to the dish.
+- He has gone deep in seven games this season (14.9%), homering in 3.5% of his trips to the dish.

-- Bellinger has driven home a run in 18 games this year (39.1%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on one occasion..
+- In 18 games this season (38.3%), Bellinger has picked up an RBI, and in three of those games (6.4%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.